-There are lots of flyers which travelers/tourists put at cafes, dine-ins, restaurants, travel agent desks/shops/whiteboards who want to share the cost of taxis for different trips within Ladakh.
-These trips include traveling solo to places like Pangong Tso, Nubra Valley or Tso Moriri.
+There are lots of flyers that travelers/tourists put at cafes, dine-ins, restaurants, travel agent desks/shops/whiteboards who want to share the cost of taxis for different trips within Ladakh.
+These trips include traveling solo to places like Pangong Tso, Nubra Valley, or Tso Moriri.
 Even travel agents organize such shared tourist taxis trips as well to various sightseeing places in Leh Ladakh.

 4. Online Travel Partners for your solo Ladakh Trip?

 You can even search for online travel partners for your Ladakh trip to reduce the overall cost of a solo trip to Ladakh.
 There are various websites that allow you to find travel partners including IndiaMike Travel Partners forum or Lonely Planet Travel Buddies section.

 Even at DoW Community we already have an easy way to spot Travel Partners through our dedicated forums & DoW Travel Calendar.
 Using our Travel Partners Forum & Calendar, you can pretty quickly and easily spot on which dates people are traveling and if some group suits your preferences to gel up or not.

 So, take advantage of this nice little effective tool offered by Devil On Wheels and commute in a group of other travelers to reduce the cost of your trip 🙂

 5. Keep sharing your plan or whereabouts with family or friends